What Is the Ontario Energy and Property Tax Credit?

 The credit becomes available for the following year if (as of Dec.
 31 of the current year) you live in Ontario and either:

-- you live in a long-term care home, or
+- You live in a long-term care home.

-- you live on a reserve and home energy costs are paid by or for you for your principal residence on the reserve for the current year, and
+- You live on a reserve and home energy costs are paid by or for you for your principal residence on the reserve for the current year.

 The credit amount is based on how much rent or property tax you paid for your principal residence in Ontario for the year and the amount of energy costs paid for your principal residence on a reserve in Ontario, or the amount of your accommodation costs paid for living in a public long-term care home in Ontario.